ramyatata/Portazon/README.md

 npm install
 ```

+### Running MySQL and populating its User Database
+To run the user-schema the first time: npm run -user-schema
+For deployment purpuses: update the index.js inside of /users/config

 ### Running ElasticSearch and populating its Database

 Install JDK (Java Development Kit) but there is one caveat.
 DO NOT INSTALL v9, you need to install v8 otherwise Logstash will not work.
 You can check you JDK version typing 'java -version' in terminal (Mac).